Apple hits revenue record despite chip shortage

 Yet in a sign of Apple's continuing capacity to sell a lot of handsets, it reclaimed top smartphone seller honors in China after a six-year gap, clocking a record market share in the final quarter of 2021 as US sanctions hit rival Huawei.

-A surge in sales saw the iPhone maker account for 2% of the highly competitive market in October-December, industry analysis firm Counterpoint said in a report released Wednesday.
+A surge in sales saw the iPhone maker account for 23 percent of the highly competitive market in October-December, industry analysis firm Counterpoint said in a report released Wednesday.

 That put the US giant in pole position for the first time since the final three months of 2015, toppling China's Vivo.